apkunpacker/SyscallHooks/README.md

 So Recommended to use Interruptor
 ( https://github.com/FrenchYeti/interruptor
-it support channel available at https://t.me/dexcalibur  ) which is much much powerful than my noobish script
+its support channel available at https://t.me/dexcalibur  ) which is much much powerful than my noobish script